-A Statement on Free Speech and Outside Speakers Office of the President, Michigan State University
+A Statement on Free Speech and Outside Speakers

+Office of the President, Michigan State University

 Historically, great universities have benefited from outside speakers and the diverse perspectives their speeches present.
-Underlying an openness to such speakers is the principle that the First Amendment of the Constitution of the United States and the right to free speech that it protects are fundamental to the academy.
+Underlying an openness to such speakers are the principles of the First and Fourteenth Amendments of the Constitution of the United States and the right to free speech that they protect, which are fundamental to the academy.

+Free speech is at the heart of academic freedom and the notion that a university should be an open marketplace for the free exchange of ideas.
 Yet, adherence to the tenets of free speech is not the sole core value of the academy.
 Intellectual honesty in the pursuit of truth is also fundamental.
 Other key values include inclusion, openness to and tolerance for new ideas, and civility.